jqno/equalsverifier/_errormessages/subclass-equals-is-not-final.md

 title: "Subclass: equals is not final"
 ---
     Subclass: equals is not final.
-    Supply an instance of a redefined subclass using withRedefinedSubclass if equals cannot be final.
+    Make your class or your equals method final, or supply an instance of a redefined subclass using withRedefinedSubclass if equals cannot be final.

 There are three ways to solve this error, in order of decreasing preference:

 * Make the `equals` method (or even the whole class) final.

-* If you intend your `equals` method to be overridden, and you also want subclasses to add state that needs to be included in the contract, things get complicated.
-In Item 8 of _Effective Java_, Josh Bloch argues that it is impossible to achieve this without breaking the contract.
-Nevertheless, it turns out to be possible.
-[This article](http://www.artima.com/lejava/articles/equality.html) by Martin Odersky, Bill Venners and Lex Spoon explains how to achieve this.
-If you decide to go down this path, you will need to supply EqualsVerifier with an example of a subclass with added state, like this:
+* If you intend your `equals` method to be overridden, and you also want subclasses to add state that needs to be included in the contract, you have to use `withRedefinedSubclass`, as seen in the example below.
+If you decide to go down this path, I recommend reading the manual page about [inheritance](/equalsverifier/manual/inheritance).

 {% highlight java %}
 EqualsVerifier.forClass(Foo.class)